 Substantive Editing

-After you have a first draft of a manuscript, the editor will review the fundamental elements of plot, theme, character arc, and structure to make sure your story makes sense to readers other than you.
+If you have a complete draft of a manuscript and want a stress-test the structural foundation, then you need ‘substantive editing’.
+An editor will read your manuscript to review the fundamental elements of plot, theme, character arc, and structure and advise if what’s actually on the page makes sense to readers other than you.

-This is key because as the author you fill in the blanks in your own story automatically, but a reader only has what’s on the page to guide them.
-An editor can help ensure your story is actually readable by a person who isn’t already familiar with your story and doesn’t have all the knowledge that you have as the author.
+This is key because as the author you automatically fill in the blanks in your own story.
+But a reader only has access to what’s on the page to guide them.
+In a ‘substantive edit’, an editor can help ensure your story is actually readable by a person who isn’t already familiar with your story and doesn’t have all the knowledge that you have as the author.

 Copy/Line Editing